 Upon its successful completion, Mussoorie-Dehradun Ropeway will drastically reduce the travel time between these two cities to a mere 15 minutes.
 Currently, the journey spanning the 33-kilometer distance between Dehradun and Mussoorie typically takes between 1.5 to 2 hours.
 This significant project is being undertaken by the Mussoorie Sky Car Company Pvt, a consortium spearheaded by FIL Industries and consisting of SRM Engineering LLP, in collaboration with their technology partner, POMA SAS France.

-The minimun and maximum temperature in March in Mussoorie is 7°C and 26°C respectively.
-The weather is generally pleasant and clear in March and you would feel pleasant throughout the day.
-Light Woolen clothes are recommended for Mussoorie in March.
+The minimun and maximum temperature in May in Mussoorie is 14°C and 28°C respectively.
+The weather is generally pleasant and clear in May and you would feel pleasant throughout the day.
+Summer Clothes clothes are recommended for Mussoorie in May.

 Mussoorie is famous among tourist as Hill Station, Restaurants, Mall Road, Shopping, Weekend Getaway, Honeymoon Destination.